8mm Roth–Steyr

 The 8mm Roth–Steyr is a military centerfire pistol cartridge adopted by the Austro-Hungarian cavalry in 1907 for the Repetierpistole M7—the first self-loading pistol adopted by a major military power.
+The Repetierpistole M7 was intended primarily as a cavalry sidearm, with a heavier trigger pull that was considered safer for cavalry use.

-The cartridge headspaces on the mouth of the case.
-Ammunition was typically packaged in a unique ten-round charger.
+The cartridge was a proprietary 8x18mm round, which headspaces on the mouth of the case.
+Ammunition was typically packaged in a unique ten-round charger, whose use was (and is) unfamiliar to users of other guns.
 Austrian military production contained greased un-plated steel-jacketed bullets.
 A few private firms in Austria manufactured ammunition with cupro-nickel-jacketed bullets.

+The Repetierpistole M7 was used by the Austro-Hungarian military through WWI, and saw military and police use in the years following the war, in Italy and several Eastern European countries.
+The ammunition is said to be "difficult to obtain" as of 2024.